elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 These are the energy drinks I drink on a cycle when I'm not drinking new ones.

-1. Celsius Orange
+1. Celsius Playa Vibe
-2. Celsius Playa Vibe
+2. Celsius Orange
 3. Celsius Arctic White
-4. Celsius Mango Lemonade
+4. Celsius Mango Lemonade (RARE)
 5. Celsius Watermelon Lemonade
 6. ~~Reign Energy Reignbow Sherbet~~
 7. ~~Reign Energy White Gummy Bear~~